Skip to content

 wal_level = logical

 With wal_level = logical, Postgres records additional metadata needed to reconstruct row changes.
-Lower levels (replica, minimal) don't capture enough detail.
+Lower levels (replica, minimal) do not capture enough detail.

 A publication defines which tables to replicate.
 Think of it as a filter that says "replicate changes from these tables."